Public liability insurance that protects you

 - Catering insurance – Cover for caterers, whether working at events, from home, or running food vans.

-How much is public liability insurance?
+How much does public liability insurance cost?

 This depends on the nature and size of your business, the level of risk involved and any claims history you might have.